-Note 2: The RSTEN command must be executed before executing the RST command.
-If any other command is issued in-between RSTEN and RST, the RST command will be ignored.
+- Note 2: The RSTEN command must be executed before executing the RST command.
+If any other command is issued in-between RSTEN and RST, the RST command will be ignored. - Note 3: ADD=00H will output the manufacturer ID first and ADD=01H will output device ID first.